RkayG/iMuzic/README.md

 ## App Structure

 1. **recommendations.py:**
-    - Contains the core functionality for fetching music recommendations using the Spotify API.
-It uaes the
+    - Contains the core functionality for fetching music recommendations using the Spotify API based on a seed song or artist.
+It leverages Spotify's content-based and collaborative filtering algorithms for recommendations.

 2. **requirements.txt:**
     - Lists the required Python packages.
 Install them using `pip install -r requirements.txt`.